 In all other cases, support can be given on a non-profit basis.

-The NCEA can call upon a pool of international experts with a collective expertise covering all environmental and social related fields such as ecology, hydrology, geology, air, soil and water pollution, environmental law, gender, social impacts and the technical and physical planning aspects of the activities for which an environmental assessment is required.
+The NCEA can call upon a pool of international experts with collective expertise in all environmental and social related fields such as ecology, hydrology, geology, air, soil and water pollution, environmental law, gender, social impacts and the technical and physical planning aspects of the activities for which an environmental assessment is required.
 In short, the NCEA is able to mobilise any expertise required for advice on EA reports and capacity development.